ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>My top tips for being a great Software Architect and making the best decisions for your teams and projects.</blockquote>

 <h3>4.
-The 5 paid subscriptions I actually use in 2025 as a Staff Software Engineer - <a href="https://medium.com/gitconnected/the-5-paid-subscriptions-i-actually-use-in-2025-as-a-staff-software-engineer-98033c94566e" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a Forgotten Receipt Can Lead to a Clever Scam - <a href="https://medium.com/@Bohr/how-a-forgotten-receipt-can-lead-to-a-clever-scam-e7df4bd13caf" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Bour Abdelhadi`**

-<blockquote>Tools I use that are cheaper than Netflix</blockquote>
+<blockquote>I was standing at the self-checkout in a Boots store in London.
+As usual, someone had left their receipt behind on the machine.
+I glanced…</blockquote>

 <h3>5.
-Your JavaScript Bundle Is Too Fat - <a href="https://medium.com/javascript-in-plain-english/your-javascript-bundle-is-too-fat-b3e34d60ad21" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tech Recruitment is Broken: Make Companies Respect Your Time - <a href="https://medium.com/@pavelfokin/tech-recruitment-is-broken-make-companies-respect-your-time-4622102b5ac8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Pavel Fokin`**

-<blockquote>It’s not just about speed; it’s about user experience, SEO, bounce rates, and whether your visitors stick around long enough to actually…</blockquote>
+<blockquote>Interviews are a black hole of time, with all the risks on a developer.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>